Session Service

 session user:password::update

-The session user:password::update command enables a user to change his or her own password.
+The session user:password::update command enables you to change a password.

 CLI Syntax